Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

   ### Split the path into equal parts

   If we split the path into parts, we can use each piece for one rope segment.
-To chop the path up, we'll have to go along it and calculate a point on every `n` pixels.
+To chop the path up, we'll have to track along it and calculate a point on every `n` pixels.

   To do so, we'll need a way to get the total length of the path so we know when to stop iterating, as well as the function to get the point at the specific length.